Split is one of the most popular cities in Croatia that lies on the eastern shore of the Adriatic Sea.

-Marjan Hill is a green oasis near the center of the Old Town and is surrounded at its base by the cities beautiful architecture.
+Marjan Hill is a green oasis near the center of the Old Town and is surrounded at its base by the city’s beautiful architecture.

-From the top, you can enjoy panoramic views of the city of Split and is perfect for enjoying hiking, walking and rock climbing.
+From the top, you can enjoy panoramic views of the city of Split which is perfect for enjoying hiking, walking, and rock climbing.

 RUB THE GOLDEN TOE ON THE GRGUR NINSKI STATUE

 This statue is 8.5 meters tall and was first erected in 1929 on the outer walls of Diocletian’s Palace.